 Thought leaders also need to be thoughtful leaders.
 Credibility means that what a thought leader says makes sense–the application of a thought leader’s advice leads to others experiencing positive results.

-If a thought leader, however, acts irresponsible, or fails to accept accountability for his or her mistakes, their perspective or influence on a domain may come into question.
-A thought leader always wants the area they focus on to be the lead, not them, not actions taken in another realm.
+If a thought leader, however, acts irresponsibly or fails to accept accountability for his or her mistakes, their perspective or influence on a domain may come into question.
+A thought leader always wants the area they focus on the topic, not them.

 Find your way of being found.
 Although some thought leaders enjoy the hermit life, most talk, coach, and advise.
 Establish your online presence with a website, LinkedIn profile, Facebook page, Instagram account, YouTube channel, etc. Consider an automated scheduling tool so people may proactively reach out and schedule one-on-one time with you.